brice-morin/ArduPi/WeatherStationSensapp/README.md

-Weather Station Arduino - Raspberry Pi with MongoDB
+Weather Station Arduino - Raspberry Pi with SensApp
 ===================================================

 This weather station is pretty much the same as the original one, which I recommend you to test beforehand.
-On the Raspberry Pi, one big difference though: the data received from the Arduino are now pushed into a local MongoDB database (accessible in REST from any web-browser on the same LAN as the Pi, or anywhere in the world if you Pi as a public IP), in addition of printing temperature and light values on the terminal.
+On the Raspberry Pi, one big difference though: the data received from the Arduino are now pushed into a remote SensApp server, which you can access via a REST interface, or using the [SensApp admin front-end](http://admin.sensapp.org).

 How-to:
 -------